Marsha Berzon: 2021-present

 Berzon wrote a 44-page concurring opinion in Duncan v.
 Bonta, a major 2nd amendment case challenging a law that limits gun magazine capacity to 10 bullets.
 Berzon's concurrence went through the history of firearms and explained what a judge's role should be.
 Berzon explained that small sample sizes often create an issue in experiments that judges cite to argue their point, and citing Daniel Kahneman, she explained that "Sample size issues and the drive to draw a single legal conclusion are not the only potential methodological pitfalls for the “text, history, and tradition” test.
 Cognitive biases ranging from confirmation bias to anchoring bias can cloud a judge’s analysis.2 And very few judges have received formal training on technical elements of historiographical research design, such as the importance of drawing from varied sources and assessing sources to ferret out potential bias imparted by the author."

 On December 4, 2021, Berzon was one of two judges who declined to halt San Diego Unified School District's requirements that students be vaccinated by December 20.

 In California Chamber of Commerce v.
 Council for Education and Research on Toxics, Berzon wrote a strongly worded statement critical of the court's decision to limit access to the courts using the so-called "illegal objective" exception.
 According to Berzon, the decision "allows a single judge to enjoin potential plaintiffs from filing any sort of lawsuit if the judge predicts that the lawsuits will fail upon a defense grounded in a federal right" and will severely limit enforcement of California's Proposition 65, which aims to reduce toxic chemicals in drinking water.
 Berzon was joined by Kim McLane Wardlaw, Paul J. Watford, Lucy Koh, and Gabriel P. Sanchez.

+On August 1, 2025, Berzon ruled that ICE cannot detain people based on their race, language, accent, occupation, or location.